SEO Content Writing Services: Content Built to Rank, Answer, and Own Its Category

 Authority content should rank, answer, educate, internally link, support service pages, earn references, and move buyers toward action.

-This does not mean SEO content is bad.
+This does not mean SEO content is weak.

 Strong authority content still needs SEO.